collorg/ngbrx-paginator/README.md

 The object provided to the forFeature static method discribes the paginators for this module.
 Each paginator is an object identified by a unique name in the application with the following properties:

-* `dataSelector`: the ngrx selector that returns the observable of your data set;
 * `filters?`: (optional) an object of type `{ [key: string]: { filter, values?, inactivate? } }`.

   Each filter is identified by a key which will be used as a placeholder for the input or the default value for the select.
 To each key is associated an object with the following properties: